uga-libraries/hub-monitoring/README.md

 ## Workflow

-TBD

-For the file list, after the script runs:
+Manual edits for the format_list.py output:
 1. Add a "Source" column as the first column with the Hub DEPARTMENT for combining it with other format data.
+2. Normalize format names that are different for each file, e.g., Cannot open PATH or Cabinet # Files.
-2. Merge rows where only the NARA risk level is different.
+3. Merge rows where the format name and version are the same and the NARA risk level is different.
    a.
 If one of the NARA risk levels is No Match, only include the other risk level(s).
    b.
 For multiple other risk levels, convert to a range, e.g. Low-High Risk or Low-Moderate Risk.
+   c.
+Add the File_Count and Size_GB for all rows.

 ## Author